 29. Yamini (যামিনী) and Nalini (নলিণী) (he moved to a new building yet west of our building at some point), and another daughter (who lived in benares). yAminIkAnta bhaTTAcAryya (born around 1892) married Shailabaladebi (শৈলবালা দেবী) (about 12 or 13 years younger, when she was about 11 or 12; bedridden after a fall in 1974; passed away Oct 1976), who was one out of about 8 offsprings (eldest of 3 daughters of whom youngest was pArijAta whose eldest daughter was lAvi and 2-3 sons) of Kalikinkar (কালিকীঙ্কর) Tarkavagish? (তর্কবাগীশ) / Vachaspati? (বাচষ্পতি) of Minajdi (মিনাজদি) village in Madanpur (মদনপুর) or Madaripur? (মাদারিপুর) subdivision which is currently in Bangladesh.
 In the November of 1961, yAminI was lost walking from a cousin sonA's (wife's brother) house in nimtA near Calcutta to a cousin kArtika's (wife's cousin of same generation) house Sodpur.
 When he was discovered missing a few months later, a search was started.
 Many years later, his clothes and bags were recovered from a lake there next to some human bones and people in the region remember hearing shouts for help one night, indicating he might have fallen into the lake, gotten disoriented, swam into the lake, and drowned.

 Malina (মলিনা), Nani Gopal Bhattacharya (ননী গোপাল ভট্টাচার্য্য), Phani Gopal Bhattacharya (ফনি গোপাল ভট্টাচার্য্য), 30.
-Mani Gopal Bhattacharya (মনি গোপাল ভট্টাচার্য্য), Aparna Aitch (অপর্ণা আইচ), and Chuni Gopal Bhattacharya (চুনী গোপাল ভট্টাচার্য্য). mani gopAla was born on the full moon of the Bengali month of mAgha (January 30) of the Bengali year 1340, married Arati bhaTTAcAryya on 26 June 1961, and after spending some time in Delhi, Barrackpore and Calcutta, settled down in Chandannagore (চন্দননগর).
+Mani Gopal Bhattacharya (মনি গোপাল ভট্টাচার্য্য), Aparna Aitch (অপর্ণা আইচ), and Chuni Gopal Bhattacharya (চুনী গোপাল ভট্টাচার্য্য).
+According to a handwritten note from Yaminikanta, mani gopAla was born 9hrs 8mins 36secs after sunrise, or a few minutes before 4pm IST (+0530) on the Bengali date of 16 mAgha 1340, which corresponds to 30 January 1934.
+He married Arati bhaTTAcAryya on 26 June 1961, and after spending some time in Delhi, Barrackpore and Calcutta, settled down in Chandannagore (চন্দননগর).
 According to their passports, mani gopAla was born on 2 March, 1936 in darjipArA hospital in Calcutta, and Arati was born on 8 Feb 1940 in Panbaria (পানবাড়িয়া) in barisAla district.
 Arati passed away around 7:30am at Chandannagore on Jan 31 2016 from complications following adenocarcinoma of the lungs.

 Tanmoy Bhattacharya (তন্ময় ভট্টাচার্য্য) (also called Partha (পার্থ), Madhusudan (মধুসূদন), Ghangu (ঘঙ্গু), and Baban (বাবন), b. in Calcutta 22° 32' N 88° 32' E at 5:50 pm IST(+0530) on 5 Nov 1962 (If you do not understand dates, but can identify planets :-), look here), Bengali 19 kArttika 1369), who had Y haplotype R1a1a and mtDNA haplotype M5a2a, and Sangeeta Bhattacharya (সঙ্গীতা ভট্টাচার্য্য) (Mamma (মাম্মা), b 3 Aug 1966, Bengali 17 shrAvaNa 1373).
 Tanmoy married Kumkum Ganguly (কুমকুম গাঙ্গুলী; born at 0:30 IST(+0530) August 6, 1968 Bengali 20 shrAvaNa 1375 in Calcutta Nuland nursing home; look here for the star positions) on November 22, 2003 Bengali 5 agrahAYaNa 1410.